The Standalone solution lets you process payments through Adyen using our payment terminals without needing a cash register system.

 Step 3: Prepare your terminals

-Before you can use your terminals, you need to configure them in your Customer Area.
+Before you can use your terminals, you need to configure them in your test Customer Area.
 You can do this at different levels: company account level, merchant account level, store level, and terminal level.
 Settings at the company level apply to all terminals under the company.
 Settings at the merchant account level override settings inherited from the company level, and so on.

-In your test Customer Area, set up your terminals to operate as standalone terminals.
+Set up your terminals to operate as standalone terminals.

-Configure terminal and payment features.
+Configure terminal settings and payment features.
 For example, you can add wallet payment methods or add branding to your terminals.

 - Optional.
 Assign the test terminals to a store.
 This makes it easier to get your terminals up and running when you receive them.